-If you’re keen to build your website with a WYSIWYG editor but don’t know where to start, here are some well-known editors that you may wish to investigate:
+If you’re keen to build your web page with a WYSIWYG-rich text editor but don’t know where to start, here are some well-known editors that you may wish to investigate:

-- Adobe Dreamweaver: This massively popular option boasts a large library of code snippets and file transfer features.
-However, it comes at a hefty price and is only recommended if you want a detailed and complex design experienced.
+Adobe Dreamweaver: This massively popular option boasts a large library of code snippets and file transfer features.
+However, it comes at a hefty price and is only recommended if you want a detailed and complex design experience.

 Choosing the Right WYSIWYG Editor for Your Business